 MedStreet is based in Virginia, but Dr. Mazzella also works in hospitals across the country in places like Idaho, Colorado, Louisiana, and Alabama.
 “The police are so helpful.
 In their trunks they have extra blankets, food, and things for the homeless.
 Lots of people will take me out to where homeless people are.
 They’ll know people’s stories, the stories of their families, and they’ll give me their medical background.
 Wherever the homeless go, I’ll go.”

 Dr. Mazzella’s dedication to duty has remained consistent despite COVID-19.
 “What’s different is the sense of isolation.
 COVID-19 made it worse,” he said.
 “Things are also harder for homeless people.
 Shutting down the economy hurt the homeless more than anyone.
 Some had ‘gig jobs’ like washing dishes which helped them get by.
 It has been horrible for them.”

 Dr. Mazzella feels that he has not done enough to help unsheltered individuals.
 To this end, he is working on a computer platform to directly connect homeless people across the nation with those who have the desire to help.
 MedStreet’s mission of humanizing the homeless is unrelenting.
 “It’s not a perfect world on the street,” he said.
 “I keep moving forward.”

 Dr. Mazzella made time in his busy schedule in order to speak to Good Works Direct.
 We are grateful.
-For more information concerning Dr. Mazzella's organization or to make a donation, please see https://www.medstreet.org
+For more information concerning Dr. Mazzella's organization, please see https://www.medstreet.org